entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Ellopetalichthys scheii* should be revised 1 to ?, because there is no preserved anterior part of the skull roof.

 149. Number of marginal bones alongside paired median skull roofing bones over the otico-occipital division of braincase: (0) single; (1) two or more.

 > Zhu  *et al*.
 (2009, Character 27), and references therein; Zhu *et al*.
 (2013), Character 161; Giles *et al*.
 (2015), Character 48; Choo *et al*.
 (2017), Character 143; King *et al*.
 (2017), Character 172; Castiello (2018), Character 170; Zhu Y. *et al*.
 (2021), Character 46; Zhu Y. *et al*.
 (2022), Character 152; Brazeau *et al*.
 (2023), Character 176.